pivotal/docs-tas-adapter/getting-started.md

     The cf CLI takes you through an interactive flow to set your user name, and detects the user accounts in your local Kubeconfig file.
 Select one that is a cluster-admin for the Kubernetes cluster to which the Application Service Adapter is installed.

-    > **Note:** The Application Service Adapter API does not verify authentication credentials in this release, so any user can execute commands against the API.

 ## <a id="create-orgs-spaces"></a>Create orgs and spaces

 You can use `cf create-org` and `cf create-space` the same way that you do with Tanzu Application Service for VMs.
 Under the hood, these commands create a Kubernetes namespace for each org and each space, connected into a hierarchy using the Hierarchical Namespaces Controller (HNC).
 For more information, see the [hierarchical-namespaces](https://github.com/kubernetes-sigs/hierarchical-namespaces) repository on GitHub.